AlexMikhaylov/seal-rescue/backend/README.md

-# Seal Rescue Project: Backend
+# Seal Rescue Project: Backend API & Database Service for communication with Angular

 ## Look into the PostgreSQL Container